jakevdp/PythonDataScienceHandbook/README.md

 ## Full Notebooks

-The full notebooks, containing the entire text of the book, will be posted here as soon as the copy-edit process is finished.
-Stay tuned!
+The full notebooks, containing the entire text of the book, are being edited and will be posted in [notebooks](notebooks).

 ## License

-The code here is released under the [MIT license](LICENSE).
+The code here is released under the [MIT license](LICENSE-CODE).
 Read more at the [Open Source Initiative](https://opensource.org/licenses/MIT).

+The textual content of the book is released under the [CC-BY-NC-ND license](LICENSE-TEXT).
+Read more at [Creative Commons](https://creativecommons.org/licenses/by-nc-nd/3.0/us/legalcode).